DangerCove/dangercove.com/_posts/2020-04-08-timeless-on-setapp.md

 ![The app icon of Timeless' and Setapp's logo together](/assets/img/app/timeless-Setapp@2x.png)

-I'm proud and excited to say that [Timeless is now available through Setapp](https://go.setapp.com/stp276)! 🥳
+I'm proud and excited to announce that [Timeless is now available through Setapp](https://go.setapp.com/stp276)! 🥳

 Setapp is an award winning service that offers unlimited access to a curated list of 170+ high quality Mac apps for just $9.99 a month.
-You can use tools like Bartender, CleanMyMac, Dropzone, iStat Menus, IconJar, Ulysses, _Timeless_ (of course) and many more with one easy subscription.
+You can use tools like Bartender, CleanMyMac, Dropzone, iStat Menus, IconJar, Ulysses, _Timeless (of course)_ and many more with one easy subscription.

 If you're a designer, programmer or another type of professional, you'll appreciate the convenience and power that comes with having access to such a wide range of software.